 Secure and Reliable

-As flex-space uptake among corporates rises, so are service expectations – particularly when it comes to security and connectivity.
-Privacy and compliance assurances, SLAs, uptime guarantees, geo-redundancy, and security are part of a growing checklist of IT requirements.
-Space providers must consider how they offer peace of mind to enterprise tenants and protect their critical data to the latest regulatory standards.
+As flexible office uptake among enterprise organizations rises, so are service expectations – particularly when it comes to security and connectivity.
+Privacy and compliance assurances, SLAs, uptime guarantees, geo-redundancy, and security are part of a growing checklist of technology requirements.
+Flexible office providers must consider how they offer peace of mind to enterprise tenants and protect their critical data to the latest regulatory standards.